DaveVoorhis/Wrapd/README.md

 Wrapd
 =====

-Wrapd is a lightweight, pure Java, XML-and-annotation-free SQL database abstraction layer.
+Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make SQL in Java easy.

-It's pronounced "wrapped", "rapid" and "rapt."

 Highly opinionated, Wrapd doesn't hide SQL from you.
-Instead, it's a *SQL amplifier* that makes SQL easier to use and better Java- integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.
+Instead, it's a pure Java, annotation-free *SQL amplifier* that makes SQL easier to use and better Java-integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.

+*It's pronounced "wrapped", "rapid" and "rapt."*

+* ResultSets are *wrapped* in Java Streams.
+* Development is *rapid*.
+* SQL focus is *rapt*.

 ### To build Wrapd: ###